 How China Manages the Yuan's Value

 Historically, China pegged the yuan to a basket of currencies filled mostly with the U.S. dollar.
 It's kept the yuan's value in a 2% trading band around a "reference rate" that tracked the dollar's value.
 This was around 6.25 yuan to the dollar.
 In other words, one dollar could be exchanged for 6.25 Chinese yuan.

 To do this, the central bank must hold enough foreign exchange reserves to manage its currency's value.
 China's exporters receive dollars when they ship goods to the United States.
-They deposit them into their local banks, who transfer it to the central bank, in exchange for yuan.
+They deposit them into their local banks, which transfer it to the central bank, in exchange for yuan.
 They use it to pay their workers and local suppliers.

 Instead of holding dollar bills, the central bank buys U.S. Treasurys.
 They can be sold quickly and pay a small interest rate.
 As China's economy has grown, it’s bought more U.S. Treasurys to meet the growing number of yuan being redeemed by its exporters.